Architectural Landmarks in Atlanta, GA

 Atlanta's 9 Iconic Architectural Landmarks

-Landmark Address Built Architect / Style Neighbourhood
+Landmark Address Built Architect / Style Neighborhood

 Fox Theatre 660 Peachtree St NE, Atlanta 30308 1929 Olivier Vinour / Moorish Revival Midtown